 You’ll need to have a few things in order prior to signing up for the MLB Survivor League.
 First, you’ll need a Twitter account.
 Until the day I figure out how to automate this league, I will need a social network platform to assist in the communication and operation of it.
 So I’ve chosen Twitter, since that’s where my outreach to baseball fans currently resides.
 You’ll also need to follow a few Twitter accounts before signing up; @PassonJim (creator), @RmntcBaseball (host), and @league_mlb (you’ll be receiving direct messages from this account).
-After checking off those boxes from your to-do list, you’re now ready to fill out the sign up sheet, which you can find here —> 2020 MLB Survivor League sign up form.
+If you’ve checked those boxes on your to-do list, you’re now ready to fill out the sign up sheet, which you can find here → 2020 MLB Survivor League sign up form.

 “How do I make my pick?”